fabiocalabrese/HPC_Assignment/openmp_heat_diffusion/src/README.txt

 SEQ FOLDER
 -heat_diffusion_seq.c

-To compile and run the program:
+To compile the program and create the executable:

 gcc heat_diffusion_seq.c -o heat

+To run

+./heat